C.L.I.F.

+The series went on to have another four installments, C.L.I.F.
+2, C.L.I.F.
+3, C.L.I.F.
+4 and C.L.I.F.
+5.

 Plot

 The series showcases various kinds of cases police units deal with, from complicated and sensitive cases such as illegal immigrants and hostage situations to textbook crimes such as arson, drug trafficking, rape, and burglary.

 The police force is tasked with handling security at the World Security Summit, which is to take place in several months.
 Over the weeks prior to the summit the different departments and police units at Tanglin Police Division are kept busy with their various cases while preparing for the summit.

 Team B leader ASP Chong Yee Tat and his partner SSI(2) Yu Chong Nam are part of the elite Special Investigations Section in the CID.
 Yee Tat's work often takes him away from his wife Yongmei and their young son.
 Five years ago Yee Tat failed to crack a case in time and the suspect strangled his daughter before being apprehended.
 The girl was resuscitated but suffered irreversible brain damage.
 This case and the burden of having to juggle professional commitments with family life become a source of guilt for him throughout the series.
 ASP Zhang Cheng Ling, an officer with the Police Coast Guard, was transferred to his team and is determined to prove herself in a mostly male team and overcome Chong Nam's prejudice about her.

 Meanwhile, senior investigating officer SI Tang Yew Jia has a new partner, ASP Leow Xin Yi, a temporary transfer to his team in the investigation branch.
 Yew Jia's seemingly cold exterior frustrates the optimistic Xin Yi.
 It turns out that he had joined the police force with his older brother but the duo had a falling out over differing views and he is deeply troubled by it.
 He is especially irked by cases involving unfilial children or adolescent offenders with no regard for authority.
 Xin Yi finds herself emotionally affected by some of her cases and begins to question her values and principles.